Adaptation

 The old ways were as big as the sky, as wide as the earth, as heavy as stone, as light as feathers.
 People these days don't think much of them.

-So I ask myself how the old ways can be so reasonable and yet so unconvincing.
-And when people abandon reason and end up so far apart, why bother explaining?
+So I ask myself how the old ways could be so reasonable and yet so unconvincing.
+And how useful are they when people aren't reasonable and end up so distant?

-Now these newcomers have to channel the old ways with no spin and no hype.
-That's means they'll last.
-They lend a hand by being normal.
-Common courtesy and good will help each other out.
+Now these newcomers should channel the old ways with no spin and no hype.
+That means they'll last.
+They fit in by being normal.
+Good manners and good hearts complement each other.
 They pitch in by not picking sides.
 That's how I know they're the old ways.

-If you want to embrace the old ways, you'll have to learn on the job and stand your ground.
-Expect it to shift, but never know when.
-And don't miss the cues so you can keep up.
+If I want to convert them, I'll have to learn as I go and stand my ground.
+Expect it to shift but never know when.
+Read the room so I can keep up.